mm80843/T3.5/docs/Article/PBN__Article_274.md

 # __Resilient Built Environment: Critical Review of the Strategies Released by the Sustainability Rating Systems in Response to the COVID-19 Pandemic__

-## Summary of the article
+## Short summary of the article

-In this text, we learn about different types of coronaviruses, including the one that caused the COVID-19 pandemic.
-We also learn about how the virus spreads from person to person and how it can cause different symptoms.
-The text talks about measures that can be taken to prevent the spread of the virus in buildings, such as increasing ventilation and cleaning surfaces.
-It also discusses the different sustainability rating systems that have been developed to make sure buildings are safe and healthy for people to use.
-However, the text also highlights some limitations in these rating systems, such as the lack of strategies addressing occupancy rates and physical distancing.
-Overall, the text shows the importance of creating safe and sustainable indoor environments to protect against infectious diseases like COVID-19.
+This research abstract summarizes the study's focus on the strategies developed by Sustainability Rating Systems (SRS) to minimize the transmission of infectious diseases, with a specific emphasis on the COVID-19 pandemic.
+The SRS examined in this study include WELL, Fitwel, and LEED, which have released evidence-based strategies in response to COVID-19.
+The aim of the study is to assess the strategies developed by these SRS and determine their level of sustainability.
+The study examines the degree of sustainability in terms of environmental, social, and economic factors for each strategy.
+The results show that strategies related to the built environment have a higher environmental and economic impact, while company policies are easier to implement.
+The study also highlights limitations of the SRS, including their weak sustainability approach and lack of analytical strategies addressing occupancy rates and physical distancing.
+Overall, this study provides a critical review of the strategies developed by SRS in response to the COVID-19 pandemic and assesses their level of sustainability.
+Supplementary materials with detailed strategies addressed by the SRS are provided.

+## Year of publication

+2021

 ## Title of the article